REVISED January 14, 2021

 - If you are suddenly presented with a new contract to sign, then don’t sign it until you have obtained the advice of an employment lawyer.

-- Now is the time to go through your filing cabinet (physical or virtual) and see if you prepared any employment contracts with termination clauses now invalidated by Waksdale.
+- Now is the time to go through your filing cabinet (physical or virtual) and see if you prepared any employment contracts or have templates with termination clauses now invalidated by Waksdale.
 If so, you should put your client on written notice (and feel free to send them this blog).

 - If you are a legal professional who does not regularly draft and review employment contracts, now is not the time to start.